-Identify the top 10 up-and-coming neighborhoods in Ottawa for your real estate purchase and a list of top real estate agents in Ottawa who can help.
-We have gathered a list of neighborhoods that are gaining popularity and could become very attractive for first-time buyers who are getting into the real estate market.
+We have identified the top 10 up-and-coming neighborhoods in Ottawa for your real estate purchase and a list of top real estate agents in Ottawa who can help.
+We have gathered a list of neighborhoods that are gaining popularity and are becoming very attractive for first-time buyers who are getting into the real estate market.

 Wondering if Ottawa is a good place to live?

 According to MoneySense Magazine, The City of Ottawa was ranked the best place to live in Canada.
 Ottawa is known for having a strong economy and high income, as well as ranking high for being pedestrian and transit-friendly.
 The city was also ranked #1 as the best place to live for newcomers to Canada as well.